KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-TrainConnections by Bangee44](https://github.com/Bangee44/MMM-TrainConnections)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `trainconnections.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `trainconnections.js`: Replace it with built-in fetch.

 ## [MMM-Trains-Trafikverket by per-garden](https://github.com/per-garden/MMM-Trains-Trafikverket)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Trains-Trafikverket.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-TrainTimesRTT by tticehurst](https://github.com/tticehurst/MMM-TrainTimesRTT)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.

 ## [MMM-transitfeed by bnitkin](https://github.com/bnitkin/MMM-transitfeed)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-transitfeed.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-TranslatedMessages by ahmedwab](https://github.com/ahmedwab/MMM-TranslatedMessages)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-TranslatedMessages.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-TranslinkBrisbane by dekinet](https://github.com/dekinet/MMM-TranslinkBrisbane)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TransLoc by OrangeHoopla](https://github.com/OrangeHoopla/MMM-TransLoc)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Transmission by nikxif](https://github.com/nikxif/MMM-Transmission)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-TransporteCABA by luccapolastri](https://github.com/luccapolastri/MMM-TransporteCABA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-TransporteCABA.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.